guttih/gparts/README.md

 # Node.js GParts

-This application will be about storing information about parts and how to use them.
+Online storage application to store information about various parts.
+Specially parts I use when having fun with micro-controllers like Arduino, Esp32 and Esp2866(nodeMcu).

-This app is still in development.
+Now when the project is finished, I logged all my parts I've bought over the years and logged all information I have on them.
+This will make things easier when starting a new arduino project, I can read about the part and how to use it.
+Click on stored data-sheets, or visit links that are stored on the parts page.

-Project page can be found [here](http:www.guttih.com:9999/projects/gparts).
+The project page can be found [here](http://www.guttih.com/projects/gparts).

 ### Version
 1.0.0